 Located on a quiet stretch of North Myrtle Beach, the Hilton Myrtle Beach Resort is everything you can expect from a well-appointed Hilton chain resort.
 Guests are mostly families and, being that it's so close to the convention center, business travelers, as well.

 The resort has 385 rooms and suites, the best of which have direct ocean views.
 Every room has a balcony, however.
-The decor is standard for a beach resort – clean and bright, but nothing that particularly stands out as a "wow" factor.
+The décor is standard for a beach resort—clean and bright.

 The best parts of the resort are the amenities, which include two large outdoor pools, a kids' pool, and a whirlpool.

 Five-dining options are available, which is good because given the quiet location, guests may prefer to stay on property.
 A fitness center has modern equipment, and the resort has a business area with computers and printers.

 6. Island Vista